 Each of these offenses carries different penalties.
 Note that these laws do not prohibit dog- or bird-use for lawful hunting or the management of livestock:

-The sentence for causing or assisting a dogfight becomes harsher with each successive conviction.
-A first offense is a category D felony in Nevada carrying:
+A first offense of causing or assisting a dogfight is a category D felony in Nevada, carrying:

-A second offense is a category C felony carrying a sentence of:
+A second offense is a category C felony, carrying:

-A third or subsequent offense is a category B felony carrying a sentence of one to six (1 – 6) years in prison.
+A third or subsequent offense is a category B felony, carrying a sentence of one to six years in prison.

 The penalties for participating in a non-dog animal fight also increase with each successive conviction.
 Note that these penalties would apply to cock-fighting.

 A first offense of animal fighting is a category E felony.
-Category E felony convictions carry probation and a suspended sentence, with a possible jail sentence of up to 1 year.
-(But if the defendant has two or more prior felony convictions, the court may order one to four years of Nevada State Prison and a maximum of $5,000 in fines.)
+Category E felony convictions carry probation and a suspended sentence with a possible jail sentence of up to one year.
+(If you have two or more prior felony convictions, the court may order one to four years of prison and a maximum fine of $5,000.)

 It is a crime in Nevada either to: